myDeed/myDeed/README.md

   npx hardhat run scripts/deploy.js --network sepolia
 ```

+6. On successfull deployment-
+- The new contract address will be displayed in the CLI after running the above `npx ...` command.
+- A new folder named `artifacts` will be created.
+Naviagate to `mydeed.json` to find the new contract ABI.

-6. Accordingly change the contract's address & ABI in the `config.json` file in the `functions` folder under the `loginsystem` directory.
+7. Accordingly change the contract's address & ABI in the `config.json` file in the `functions` folder under the `loginsystem` directory.